innocentmayemuhavi/Kelick-Front-End/backend/README.md

 ## KELICK BACKEND TASK

-Bellow are the steps to initialize and intergrate back end with front end
+Below are the steps to initialize and integrate the backend with the frontend.

 ### 1. API Integration Strategy